MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 3. Now that the libraries are included in the project, we are going to update our Cmakefile.txt so that we can reference them in our native code.
 Open **your_app > src > main > cpp > CMakeLists.txt** and add the following just after the cmake_minimum_required element:

+> [!NOTE]
-[!NOTE] The path to the NDK must be from your app root folder to the source of the maven ndk downloaded as part the XboxLiveSDK
+> The path to Maven must be from your project's CMake folder to the Maven folder inside of your local XboxLiveSDK.

 ```json
 #TODO: Replace path to direct to your local XboxLiveSDK Maven folder